-Gina’s Answer: You have a couple of options.
+Gina’s Answer: You have a couple of options in thinking about how to get fit when you work all the time.
 In a situation like this, I tend to prescribe predominantly weight training set up in a circuit fashion, with short but intense intervals in lieu of cardio.
 It is important that you are cleared by your doctor before undergoing such a rigorous workout plan, however.

 Option A would be working out twice per week.
 Each session would be about 45 minutes.
 First would be a five minute warmup, followed by five minutes of direct core work.
 Then you would perform 3-4 compound exercises such as squats, chest press, and lat pulldown for 2-3 sets each, rotating thru the exercises without resting in between.
 Then you would perform 3-4 additional exercises such as deadlifts, rows, and shoulder press for 2-3 sets.
 If time is really of the essence, 2 sets gives almost the same results as three.
 Finally, you would perform interval training for 10 minutes, such as 1 minute ‘easy’ and 1 minute ‘sprint’ which could be performed outside running, inside on a treadmill, or on a bike or elliptical.